-3) Data Caching for I/O-Intensive Kernels: One of the steps in kernel profiling is to transfer the input data sets from the source device to each participating device before profiling them.
+One of the steps in kernel profiling is to transfer the input data sets from the source device to each participating device before profiling them.
 Clearly, the data transfer cost adds to the runtime overhead.
 With n devices, the brute-force approach involves making D2D data transfers n - 1 times from the source device to every other device, followed by an intradevice data transfer at the source.
 However, the current vendor drivers do not support direct D2D transfer capabilities across vendors and device types.
-Thus, each D2D transfer is performed as a D2H-H2D double operation via the host memory, which means that there will be n - 1 D2H and n - 1 H2D operations.1 Recognizing, however, that the host memory is shared among all the devices within a node, we optimize the data transfer step by doing just a single D2H copy from the source device to the host, followed by n - 1 H2D data transfers.
+Thus, each D2D transfer is performed as a D2H-H2D double operation via the host memory, resulting in n - 1 D2H and n - 1 H2D operations.
+Recognizing, however, that the host memory is shared among all the devices within a node, we optimize the data transfer step by doing just a single D2H copy from the source device to the host, followed by n - 1 H2D data transfers.
 In addition, we cache the incoming data sets in each destination device so that if our device mapper decides to migrate the kernel to a different target device, the required data is already present in the device.
-With this optimization, however, we trade off increased memory footprint in each device for less datatransfer overhead.
+With this optimization, however, we trade off increased memory footprint in each device for less data-transfer overhead.